Our business

 The UK GDPR introduces a duty on all organisations to report certain types of personal data breach to the Information Commissioners Office (ICO).
 This must be done within 72 hours of becoming aware of the breach, where feasible.

-If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, the PIRC must also inform those individuals without undue delay.
+If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, PIRC must also inform those individuals without undue delay.

-We are also required keep a record of any personal data breaches, regardless of whether there is a requirement to notify.
+PIRC are also required keep a record of any personal data breaches, regardless of whether there is a requirement to notify.

 What is a Data Breach?